AngeloGabriel-dev/RealTimeChat-react-springboot/README.md

  timestamp date; <br>

  # How to implement
- To implement this system on your machine, you will need a MySql database where you will create all tables specified above, also do you will need a firestore and firestorage to storage the messages and the profile pictures.
+To implement this system on your machine, you will need a MySQL database where you will create all the tables specified above.
+You will also need Firestore and Firebase Storage to store the messages and profile pictures.